Fantomas42/django-blog-zinnia/docs/getting-started/configuration.rst

 ==========

-If you use `django-CMS 2.0`_, Zinnia can be integrated into your pages, thanks to the plugin system.
+If you use `django-CMS`_, Zinnia can be integrated into your pages, thanks to the plugin system.

 .. warning::